 Multi-camera editing can seem like a scary concept mainly because it has a different feel and workflow to your normal editing processes.
-However, Premiere Pro multicam editing is surprisingly straightforward!
+However, Adobe Premiere Pro multicam editing is surprisingly straightforward!
 Once you have completed this tutorial, you’ll know exactly how to set up, edit, and troubleshoot your multi-camera projects.

 Before we begin, let’s clear one thing up: m